 There is a separate application form for each transition point with related assessments and portfolio entries.
 An approved application for each respective transition point is required for continuation in the program.
-Details of the requirements are published in the appropriate Candidate Handbook.
+Details of the requirements are published in the appropriate Candidate Handbook for each program.

-PORTFOLIO AND RESOURCES FOR I FARNING
+PORTFOLIO AND RESOURCES FOR LEARNING